RedHatInsights/cookiecutter-backend-starter-app-python/README.md

 ### Running the project

-In order to be able to run the application locally the first time, after cloning the repository you'll probably have to:
+In order to be able to run the application locally the first time, after generating the repository you'll probably have to:

 1. Create and activate a Python virtual environment
 2. Install the project dependencies